More at rubyonrails.org:

 <input name="person[phone_number][]" type="text"/>

-This would result in params[:person][:phone_number] being an array containing the inputted phone numbers.
+This would result in params[:person][:phone_number] being an array containing the submitted phone numbers:

-We can mix and match these two concepts.
-One element of a hash might be an array as in the previous example, or you can have an array of hashes.
-For example, a form might let you create any number of addresses by repeating the following form fragment
+You also can have an array of hashes.
+For example, you can create any number of addresses by repeating the following form fragment:

 <input name="person[addresses][][line1]" type="text"/>